How to contact me securely

 PGP, or “Pretty Good Privacy,” is a great (but tricky-to-use) way of emailing someone encrypted files or messages.
 PGP works on almost every email account and computer, but using it on your work or home email address won’t hide who you are, or the fact that you sent a reporter an email.

 If you want to remain anonymous, go somewhere that isn’t your home or work network.
-Then, you should use the Tor browser, which hides your location, to access a free email service (like this one, which allows PGP).
+Then, you should use the Tor browser, which hides your location, to access a free email service (like this one or this one).

 The EFF has a set of easy-to-use tutorials on how to get started.

 You will need my public PGP key to email me securely, available here.